 There are 70 million grandparents living in the United States.
 More than 1 in 10 grandparents have a grandchild living with them, according to AARP’s 2018 Grandparents Today National Survey.

-In more than a quarter of those living situations, a grandparent is the primary caregiver.
+In about one-third of those living situations, a grandparent is the primary caregiver.

 Why Grandparents Raise Grandchildren

 Of the 70 million grandparents in the United States in 2018, about 10 percent lived with grandchildren, up from just 7 percent in 1992, according to the U.S. Census Bureau.

 While hard numbers for the increase are difficult to come by, experts who deal daily with grandparents raising grandkids believe that drug abuse plays an outsized role in the creation of so-called grandfamilies.

 “The opioid epidemic, like other drug epidemics before it, definitely impacted our population,” Ana Beltran of Generations United told RetireGuide.com.
 “We believe, anecdotally at least, that substance abuse is the primary reason that grandfamilies come together.”

 But there are other reasons that have contributed to more grandparents raising grandchildren as well.